 Published on the occasion of 'The Extended Mind' at Talbot Rice Gallery, The University of Edinburgh.
 With contributions from Tessa Giblin, Director of Talbot Rice Gallery; James Clegg, Assistant Curator; Dr. Miranda Anderson, Anniversary Research Fellowship at Stirling and Honourary Fellow, School of History, Classics & Archaeology, University of Edinburgh and Professor Michael Wheeler, Philosophy, University of Stirling.

-The Exhibition Guide is available to view below.
+The Exhibition Guide is available to view below or download.
+A large print guide is also available to download.

 Curator's Introduction | Miranda Anderson, James Clegg and Tessa Giblin Talbot Rice Gallery and The History of Distributed Cognition